OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 | Something You Are | Fingerprints, facial recognition, iris scans, handprint scans and behavioural factors. |
 | Location | Source IP ranges, and geolocation. |

-Note that requiring multiple examples of a single factor (such as needing both a password and a PIN) **does not constitute MFA**, although it may provide some security benefits over a simple password.
+Note that requiring multiple examples of a single factor (such as needing both a password and a PIN) **does not constitute MFA**, although it may provide some security benefits over a simple password, and may be considered two-step verification (2SV).

 Due to the complexity of implementing biometrics in a browser-based environment, "Something You Are" is rarely used for web applications, although it is starting to be adopted using standards such as WebAuthn.
 The most common second factor is "Something You Have".